PhoebeIvana/cloud20-uas/README.md

 # Creating A Zone

-This guide documents the process of creating a new zone in Apache CloudStack after a successful installation and login.
-Screenshots are provided in this repository for each major step.
+After a successful installation and login, this tutorial explains how to create a new zone in Apache CloudStack.
+This repository has screenshots for every significant milestone.

 ---

 ## Step-by-Step Guide:

 ### 1️.
 Zone Type
-The zone type defines the architecture of the data center.
+The data center's architecture is determined by the zone type.

 ![Image](https://github.com/user-attachments/assets/6e00b2af-5d35-46cf-be23-8eaeed7ab9ca)

-- Choose zone type:
+- Select the type of zone:
   ✅ **Core**
-  _(The other option is Edge; edge is for simplified setups close to the user)_
+  _(The alternative is Edge, which is for easier setups near the user.)_

 ---

 ### 2️.
 Core Zone Type
-Network model determines how networking will be managed in the zone.
+How networking will be managed in the zone is determined by network model.

 ![Image](https://github.com/user-attachments/assets/f373538c-709d-4179-be59-62b26b6d2d23)

 - Select the network model:
   ✅ **Advanced**
-  _(The other option is Basic; for this setup we use Advanced for more control and flexibility)_
+  _(The other option is Basic; for greater control and flexibility in this configuration, we pick Advanced.)_

 ---

 ### 3. Zone Details
-Zone details define the basic identity and networking settings of the zone.
+Zone details specify the zone's fundamental identification and networking configuration.

 ![Image](https://github.com/user-attachments/assets/2fc9c721-4b88-47c4-99ce-b81172a06eab)